Friendsy-Sajeev/Task-5/README.md

 ### 6. Identify Protocols
 Look for at least three different protocols in the capture:
-Protocol	Description
+Protocol	Description:
-TCP	Reliable transport layer protocol
+TCP	Reliable transport layer protocol,
-DNS	Resolves hostnames to IP addresses
+DNS	Resolves hostnames to IP addresses,
-HTTP/HTTPS	Web traffic (unencrypted/encrypted)
+HTTP/HTTPS	Web traffic (unencrypted/encrypted),
-ICMP	Used for pings (echo requests/replies)
+ICMP	Used for pings (echo requests/replies),

 ### 7. Save as .pcap or .pcapng
 Go to File → Save As